Are Financial Advisors Worth It? Insider Tips You Should Know

 With secured credit cards, you give the bank a deposit that serves as collateral.
 If you don’t make your payments, the creditor takes the deposit to cover the debt repayment.

 Home loans are a secured form of credit.
 If you don’t pay your mortgage, the bank can (in most states) take your home and resell it.
-Think back if you can to the housing crisis at the start of the Great Recession, when all the homes that were in foreclosure or bank-owned properties that were being sold.
+Think back, if you can, to the housing crisis at the start of the Great Recession, when all the homes were in foreclosure or owned by banks and being sold.

 Car loans are another form of secured credit because cars are physical items that have value.
 If you don’t pay on your car loan, your car can be repossessed and given to the bank.